hexagon06/vue3-boilerplate-library/README.md

 for more info look at the [publish Storybook page](https://storybook.js.org/docs/react/sharing/publish-storybook)

 ## Other opinionated frameworks

 There may be other frameworks to be added later.
-However, when they are very opinionated or add a large dependency (like bootstrap or tailwind), they may live on a separate branch.
+However, when they are very opinionated or add a large dependency (like bootstrap), they may live on a separate branch.

 # ToDo